Mathias4595/Agile-Projects/README.md

 ## Resource Requirement List

+### Overview
+The project team determined resource needs according to the Gantt chart which showed the tasks required during the planning and design phases.
+The team requires additional staff members to perform three specific tasks which include requirement gathering and stakeholder analysis and testing activities.
+The website design and development process needs technical resources which include laptops and design tools and development software.
+Free tools such as GitHub and VS Code help reduce overall project costs, while hardware and team effort contribute to the main expenses.

 | Task Code | Deliverable / Description | Resource Name | Amount Required | Cost (NZD) |
 |:---------:|---------------------------|---------------|:---------------:|:----------:|